fred-bonn/nuzlocke-verifier/README.md

 ### Notes

-- each Pokémon starts with a name line
-- `@ Item` is optional but common
+- `@ Item` is optional
 - `Level`, `Nature`, and `Ability` are required
-- status, HP, and IVs are optional sections
+- status, HP, and IVs are optional sections:
+  - status allows the set a non-volatile ailment, default to none
+  - HP allows to set the starting HP for the, default to max HP
+  - IVs allows for individually setting each IV, default to 31 in all stats
 - moves are listed as `- Move Name`
 - the parser normalizes names, strips punctuation, and reads the move list into the battle state

-The actual parser logic lives in [internal/parser/parser.go](internal/parser/parser.go) and [internal/parser/lexer.go](internal/parser/lexer.go).
-The project validates the file structure before constructing the Pokémon party.

 ## Behavior of loaded policies

-When a policy is loaded via `--policy-file`, it is used as a static policy, not as a live learning AI.
+When a policy is loaded via `--policy-file`/`-f`, it is used as a static policy, not as a live learning AI.
 That means:

 - it does not accumulate new battle outcomes during evaluation
 - it does not decay or reset the learned scores while the battle runs